 Over time, this can lead to resentment: founders gave up highly-valuable equity in return for open-ended, ambiguous, and low-value advisor relationships.

-At Platform, we’re taking a different approach: rather than locking our companies into advisor relationships, we are building the Platform Guild.
+At Platform, we’re taking a different approach: rather than locking our companies into advisor relationships, we have the Platform Guild.

 The Guild comprises a curated list of subject-matter experts in each of the disciplines, and each of the stages of growth, involved in building a startup.